Introduction

 Fiberglass Composites: Composition and Properties

-Composite materials form by combining reinforcement (Fiber) with a matrix (resin).
-Fiberglass composites usually consist of a matrix of Thermosetting plastic with desired additives combined with glass Fibers as reinforcement.
+Composite materials are formed by combining reinforcement (Fiber) with a matrix (resin).
+Fiberglass composites typically consist of a thermosetting plastic matrix containing desired additives, combined with glass Fibers as reinforcement.

-Composite materials are typically more robust, lightweight, and flexible than their counterparts used alone.
+Composite materials are typically more robust, lightweight, and flexible than their constituent materials.

-Fiberglass composites have high tensile strength and require much less maintenance, costing less over time than other materials.
-Custom fillers or additives can be included in the composition of the material to increase attributes such as resistance to fire and thermal conductivity.
+Fiberglass composites exhibit high tensile strength and require minimal maintenance, thereby costing less over time than other materials.
+Custom fillers or additives can be incorporated into the material's composition to enhance properties such as fire resistance and thermal conductivity.

 Factors Affecting the Thermal Conductivity of Fiberglass Composites

 The thermal conductivity of composite material depends on the Fiber type, resin material, and orientation of the Fibers.
-As mentioned, fillers or additives can also be incorporated with the composites to increase attributes such as thermal conductivity.
+As mentioned, fillers or additives can also be incorporated into the composites to enhance properties such as thermal conductivity.

 Fiber is the reinforcing phase of composite materials.
 Glass Fibers are widely used as reinforcing materials due to their excellent mechanical properties.
-Different types of glass Fiber are used based on the various applications of the composite.
+Different types of glass Fiber are used depending on the composite's application.
 Some are more insulative, while others help the structural integrity of the composite, for example, E-glass vs S-glass.
 Glass Fibers can also be arranged in different orientations and densities, which influences the overall thermal conductivity of the composite.

-Resin is considered the matrix or body of the composite, necessary for providing the product's shape.
-Much like the types of Fiber used, different kinds of resin lead to other final product properties.
-Polyester is the most popular due to its low cost, quick curing time and strength.
+Resin is considered the matrix, or body, of the composite, providing the product's shape.
+As with the types of Fiber used, different resins yield distinct final product properties.
+Polyester is the most widely used due to its low cost, rapid curing time, and strength.

 Fillers and additives such as aluminum or graphene can be incorporated into the composite to enhance specific properties.
 Fillers can improve thermal conductivity, tensile strength, cost, and temperature resistance in reinforced Fiberglass.
 The fillers' size and morphology also influence the heat transfer inside the composites.

-Common fillers include metal, carbon-based, and ceramic.
+Common fillers include metals, carbon-based materials, and ceramics.
 Metal and carbon-based fillers enhance the thermal conductivity of composites due to their high intrinsic thermal conductivities.
-Ceramic fillers may be used when there is a need to increase the thermal resistance of the Fiberglass composites.
+Ceramic fillers may be used to increase the thermal resistance of fiberglass composites.

 Figure 2.
 Additives and fillers.